-IV,1 Duties d ti
+IV.1 Duties and Responsibilities

-- IV.1.1 Each faculty member shall be entitled and expected: - i) to perform the teaching duties allocated by the member's departmental or program Chair under the procedures outlined in IV.2.1 below; and, following the requirements of Senate regulations, to assume the responsibilities inherent in teaching at Trent University, notably but not exclusively: - (a) the preparation of, and reasonable adherence to, academic course syllabuses; - (b) conscientious grading of student assignments; - (c) availability for student consultations, including the posting of reasonable office hours; - (d) meeting with scheduled tutorial, seminar, laboratory, and lecture groups as specified in course syllabuses, except for reasonable change upon due notice where possible; - (e) submission of mid-year and final grades as required by departmental/program practice and the requirements of Senate; - ii) to engage in research and other professional activities of a scholarly nature; and, - iii) to accept a fair and reasonable share of administrative responsibilities through participation, as requested, in departmental, program, and University committees with the exceptions noted in IV.2.1.4.2; and to act as academic advisors within the college framework of the University, advising and assisting student advisees. - IV.1.2 Each librarian member shall be entitled and expected: - i) to perform the library duties allocated by the University Librarian under the procedures outlined in IV.2.2, provided that the assignment of "other duties as required" does not interfere with the degree of specialization required to meet the requirements for promotion and career development; - to accept a fair and reasonable share of administrative responsibilities through participation as requested in Library and University Committees and take an interest in and contribute to the shaping of general library policy.
+IV.1.1 Each faculty member shall be entitled and expected:

+- i) to perform the teaching duties allocated by the member's departmental or program Chair under the procedures outlined in IV.2.1 below; and, following the requirements of Senate regulations, to assume the responsibilities inherent in teaching at Trent University, notably but not exclusively: - (a) the preparation of, and reasonable adherence to, academic course syllabuses; - (b) conscientious grading of student assignments; - (c) availability for student consultations, including the posting of reasonable office hours; - (d) meeting with scheduled tutorial, seminar, laboratory, and lecture groups as specified in course syllabuses, except for reasonable change upon due notice where possible; - (e) submission of mid-year and final grades as required by departmental/program practice and the requirements of Senate; - ii) to engage in research and other professional activities of a scholarly nature; and, - to accept a fair and reasonable share of administrative responsibilities through participation, as requested, in departmental, program, and University committees with the exceptions noted in IV.2.1.4.2; and to act as academic advisors within the college framework of the University, advising and assisting student advisees.

+IV.1.2 Each librarian member shall be entitled and expected:

+- i) to perform the library duties allocated by the University Librarian under the procedures outlined in IV.2.2, provided that the assignment of "other duties as required" does not interfere with the degree of specialization required to meet the requirements for promotion and career development; - to accept a fair and reasonable share of administrative responsibilities through participation as requested in Library and University Committees and take an interest in and contribute to the shaping of general library policy.
 (However, Librarians at Ranks I and II shall not be required to serve on non-Library Committees, with the exception of the Library Services Committee.);

+- iii) to act as academic advisors within the college framework of the University, advising and assisting student advisees; and,

-iv) to take an interest in and make contribution to at least one of:
+- iv) to take an interest in and make contribution to at least one of:

-(a) the profession at large;
+- (a) the profession at large;

-(b) research; or
+- (b) research; or

-(c) university teaching.
+- (c) university teaching.